Brembo CCM vs Porsche PCCB vs StopFlex CCB: The Real Differences

 Structural integrity: why long fibers can resist cracking

-Track braking is repeated heat-up and cool-down.
-That drives internal stress.
-The rotor survives (or doesn’t) based on how well the structure can bridge and distribute that stress.
+Track braking is one long cycle of heat-up and cool-down, and that’s what drives internal stress.
+Whether a rotor survives comes down to how well its structure can bridge and spread that stress.

 Reference: Toray chopped fibers